 If you purchased the PnF model of the KOPIS, you need to install your own receiver.
-We strongly recommend that you use a low-profile-receiver like the FrSky XSR, X4R-SB, or XM+.
-The FlySky A8S is another good choice.
+We strongly recommend that you use a low-profile-receiver like the FrSky XM+ or R-XSR.
 The KOPIS is designed to be small and light, for best flight performance.
 But this also means it will be hard to fit a large receiver onto it.

-First, use an M2 hex driver to remove the four screws at the corner of the KOPIS top plate.
+First, use a 2mm hex driver to remove the four screws at the corner of the KOPIS top plate.
 Remove the top plate.
 This will expose the flight control stack.
 A wire has been pre-installed from the factory for your receiver to connect to.

-The pre-installed wire has a connector for a FlySky A8S receiver.
-If you have a FlySky radio, simply plug that receiver in to the pre-installed wire.
+The pre-installed wire has a connector for a FrSky XSR receiver.
+If you have a FrSky radio, simply plug that receiver in to the pre-installed wire.
 If you have any other receiver, cut the connector off the wire and solder it directly to your receiver, or install a new connector if you prefer.
 (DO NOT CUT THE WIRES WHEN THE BATTERY IS PLUGGED IN!)
+The XSR Receiver uses the same plug as the FrSky R-XSR receiver, however the pinout is not compatible between the two receivers.
+You cannot simply plug an R-XSR receiver into the Kopis and have it work.